Lytton Strachey: Eminent Victorians and later career

 From then on, Strachey needed no further financial aid.
 He continued to live at Tidmarsh until 1924 when he moved to Ham Spray House near Marlborough, Wiltshire.
 This was his home for the rest of his life.

 Death

-Strachey died of stomach cancer, originally misdiagnosed as paratyphoid, on 21 January 1932, aged 51.
+Strachey died of stomach cancer, originally misdiagnosed as Paratyphoid fever, on 21 January 1932, aged 51.
 It is reported that his final words were: "If this is dying, then I don't think much of it."

 Personal life and sexuality

 Strachey spoke openly about his homosexuality with his Bloomsbury friends and had relationships with a variety of men including Ralph Partridge.
 He had a "passionate love affair" with the economist John Maynard Keynes, another Bloomsbury member, who was bisexual.